ChelimoBirir/alx-low_level_programming/README.md

 0x06-pointers_arrays_strings: a directory for exercises in pointers, arrays and strings
 0x07-pointers_arrays_strings: a directory for exercises in pointers, arrays and strings
 0x08-Recursion: a directory for exercises in recursion
+0x09-Static_Libraries: a directory that contains a static library